 The fact that they are difficult to get to highlights the importance of the proper recruitment of the right audience.
-After all, you wouldn’t ask the clerk at the local grocery store their opinion of your banner ad, just because they are easy to find.
+After all, you wouldn’t ask the clerk at the local grocery store their opinion of your banner ad or ask them how good your custom lake map is, just because they are easy to find.
 It doesn’t matter what they think – they are not the intended audience.
 If your primary audience is bench scientists, you shouldn’t be talking to lab administrators, or service technicians, or salespeople.

 “Taking shortcuts in recruitment is very tempting, but can get you into trouble quickly,” David continues.
 Improper recruitment is an insidious problem, because the data you collect won’t remind you that you’ve gotten answers from the wrong people.
 A 70% favorable rating will still look like 70%, even though it is measuring responses from the wrong people.
 Garbage in, garbage out.

 The purpose of research is to get answers but the way you ask your questions will determine the types and accuracy of the answers you get.
 As an example of how a question’s wording can predetermine the answer, we need only look to the political arena and “push polling.”
 Push polling is a technique used to seed messages among the electorate under the guise of conducting a supposedly neutral research poll.
 A question such as: “Are you aware that Candidate X supports an amendment to denigrate mothers and block the consumption of apple pie?” is not designed to elicit answers, it is designed to spread a political message.
 This is clearly a fictitious example, but it shows how the way you word a question can determine the answer you get.